 Price(s) FOR initial and subsequent years of THE Term.
 The price you pay for the initial year is as provided in the attached quote of fees, including the applicable fee(s) for tax form modules for which you or your firm has requested LIMITED access during the Term.
-HOWEVER, YOU WILL BE BILLED SEPARATELY FOR ALL TAX RETURNS FILED IN EXCESS OF THOSE RETURNS IN YOUR PURCHASED BANK.After the initial year, the annual renewal price you pay for each subsequent year of the agreement term will be an amount equal to X% off the THEN-CURRENT MSRP (or a fixed price of $X).
-Any applicable sales taxes, shipping or handling costs will be added to your subscription plan price.
+HOWEVER, YOU WILL BE BILLED SEPARATELY FOR ALL TAX RETURNS FILED IN EXCESS OF THOSE RETURNS IN YOUR PURCHASED BANK.
+Any applicable sales taxes, shipping or handling costs will be added to your price.
 AFTER THE INITIAL YEAR’S TAX SOFTWARE PURCHASE, FOR EACH SUBSEQUENT YEAR OF THE TERM, YOU WILL BE INVOICED ANNUALLY AND PROVIDED A NEW QUOTE WITH PRICING THAT REFLECTS AN INCREASE OF LESS THAN 5% OVER THE PRIOR YEAR COST FOR THE SAME PURCHASED ITEMS.

 YOU ARE MAKING A 3-YEAR PURCHASE/RENEWAL COMMITMENT.
 This is a fixed-term Agreement.
 As a condition of receiving the Quote, you must commit to purchase the Tax Software release version for the current year (of the Quote date) and you must additionally commit to purchase future release versions of the Tax Software for each of the 2 years immediately following the current year (the required multi-year period of your commitment is referred to here as the Agreement “Term”), and by accepting this Agreement, you are committing to pay and renew your Tax Software purchase for the each and all years of the entire Term.

 Automatic Renewal TERMs; Making payments.
-Payment under this Agreement is due each year by October 16th.
-We will email you a reminder approximately 45 days prior to the date the next annual renewal payment is due.
+YOU WILL BE OPTED INTO AUTO RENEWAL AND We will email you a reminder approximately 30 days prior to the date the next annual renewal payment is due.
 If you wish to pay by check, or make alternate billing arrangements, you must do so by contacting us at 1-800-765-7777 by or before October 16th, the annual renewal due date.
 If payment is not received annually by the due date, then on or about each October 29th during the term, we will automatically charge your account the year’s renewal payment in accordance with the electronic billing information in your primary billing profile.
 You may update the information in your primary billing profile at any time by calling 1-800-765-7777.
 You can always view your annual quote by accessing your online ‘My Account’ profile.
-Any annual renewal payments received after October 29th of any year may result in penalties, ineligibility for continued participation in the FIXED TERM pricing plan, and termination of this Agreement.
+Any annual renewal payments received after October 29th of any year may result in penalties, ineligibility for continued participation in the LACERTE CHOICE plan, and termination of this Agreement.